rohanisaidiot/Sudo-Heap-Overflow/README.md

 # Sudo-Heap-Overflow
-PoC for CVE-2021-3156 (sudo heap overflow).
-Exploit by @gf_256 aka cts.
+PoC for Sudo Heap Overflow.
+Exploit by Rohan Mehta(2.14.22).
 Thanks to r4j from super guesser for help.
 Credit to Braon Samedit of Qualys for the original advisory.

 Demo video